 Possible Solutions to the Issue

 With COVID-19 impacting the world, the opioid crisis has not slowed down and has actually been rising.
 The AMA has suggests that governors and states should have some flexibility with telemedicine so people can get their evaluations and prescriptions.
 It should be more accessible to receive medical assistance when needed, especially for severe addiction.
 The AMA also reports on the importance of evidence-based harm reduction services, which can include sterile needles, syringes, and naloxone.
 Although social distancing and other mandates continue, it can else be helpful if people check on their loved ones to provide support even if it is virtually.

 Substance addiction does not have an easy fix and it is something the person who has it must deal with every day.
 Throughout the pandemic, many people have to struggle with various issues that have altered their life.
 The number of drug overdose deaths has risen in Louisiana and other places.
 Many people have to stay home for longer than they are used to which can result in depression, anxiety, and other issues.
 This has also lead many to turn to addictive substances, such as drugs and alcohol.
 It has also become slightly harder to seek out treatment with some service providers switching to telehealth options.

 Although it might seem like the year will continue to be difficult, options exist for those who need help.
 People with addictions can still participate in treatment programs and receive prescriptions or support needed to continue their recovery.
 For those who have completed their programs, aftercare treatments such as support groups and therapy can be especially helpful right now.
 Many people may be dealing with similar issues, so remember you are not alone.
-For more information please call us at 504-384-7870 or visit our treatment pages to learn more.
+If you would like more clarification on overdoses, addiction, or treatment please call us at 504-384-7870 or visit our treatment pages to learn more.